facebookresearch/ParlAI/README.md

 - **build_data.py**: basic utilities for setting up data for tasks. you can override if your filesystem needs different functionality.
 - **data.py**: contains some default classes for fixed text datasets
   - TextData: sets up observation tables with 'text', 'labels', 'reward', and/or 'candidates' fields
-  - HogwildTextData: does the same thing as TextData, but stores underlying data in a shared-memory array
+  - HogwildTextData: does the same thing as TextData, but stores underlying data in a shared-memory array, which allows for modification of the data during running if desired
 - **dialog_teacher.py**: contains a base teacher class for doing dialog with fixed chat logs
 - **dict.py**: contains code for building general NLP-style dictionaries from observations
   - DictionaryAgent: agent which tracks the index and frequency of words in a dictionary, and can parse a sentence into indices into its dictionary or back